hdelva/fosite/thesis/report.md

     \end{algorithmic}
 \end{algorithm}

-There are a few things of note here.
-The first step is collecting the names of all identifiers that have changed in this branch.
-A new path node is created for every subframe that will disappear, based on the frame's path node, and the number of the subframe.
-The number is necessary because the cause node's branch number is uninitialized until this point.
-This node is then used to _augment_ all the paths in the statis chambers.
-Remember that the statis chambers were of the form `HashMap<Path, Branch>`, where the `Path` was supposed to keep the different sources of broken control flow apart.
-The `augment` method will add a new node to every key path -- future additional key paths won't contain this node, which is how they keep the different points of broken control flow apart.
+Merging begins with collecting the names of all identifiers that have changed in each branch of the frame.
+A variant of the cause node gets created for every subframe, using the index of the subframe.
+These augmented nodes are then used to _augment_ the paths in the statis chambers, which then get moved to the frame that is now last.
+The statis chambers are all of the form `HashMap<Path, Branch>`, where the `Path` was supposed to keep the different sources of broken control flow apart.
+The `augment` method will add a new node to every key path -- future additional key paths won't contain this node, which is how different points of broken control flow are being kept separate.

 Code sample \ref{smp:merge} showed us some behavior we want during name resolution.
 We can achieve this by incorporating name resolution in the merge operation.
-Every identifier that has been changed in any branch will get resolved in every branch, augmented, and stored in the next to last frame.
+Every identifier that has been changed in any branch will get resolved in every branch, the result gets augmented gets augmented with a variant of the cause node, and is then stored in the frame that is now last.
 This will ensure that all the relevant mappings for any given identifier can always be found in a single frame.
 More importantly, the `augment` method will update path mappings to reflect when an identifier didn't change in some particular branch.

-This is just the behavior for merging a frame because of a conditional statement.
-Function calls and loops will also introduce a new namespace frame.
-Merging a loop won't place things into the loop statis chamber, merging a function won't place anything in any statis chamber.
-Instead merging those should put the contents of one or both statis chambers into the regular branch.
-A statis chamber is of the form `HashMap<Path, Branch>` -- every mapping of every branch gets updated with the key path before being added to the regular branch.
+Function calls and loops can also create a new frame in namespaces.
+While merging after a conditional branch can place things inside a  statis chamber, merging after a loop or a function call will place the contents of a statis chamber into the active branch.
+The key paths are merged into the mappings of their corresponding branches first because previous merge operations have not updated those mappings yet.

 ## Name Resolution

-Namespaces by themselves aren't enough to implement all the name resolution behavior, name resolution can use several different namespaces.
-It's possible that an identifier is only sometimes defined in a namespace, for the other cases resolution will have to continue to some other namespace.
+Namespaces by themselves aren't enough to implement all the name resolution behavior because name resolution uses several different namespaces.
+It's possible that an identifier is only sometimes defined in a namespace, for the other cases resolution will have to continue using some other namespace.
 The unresolved paths will be carried over into the resolution in the next namespace.
-All returned mappings will have its paths merged with the unresolved paths to reflect the fact that name resolution continued in the next namespace.
-This is probably unwanted behavior as well -- it's quite hard to use a variable that only exists sometimes -- so it's something our interpreter should warn about as part of its analysis.
+All returned mappings will have their paths merged with the unresolved paths to reflect the fact that name resolution continued in the next namespace.
 Algorithm \ref{alg:chain} shows the logic behind the implementations, the `next_namespace` function will depend on the kind of name being resolved.

 \begin{algorithm}
     \caption{Resolve}\label{alg:chain}